 Opening the document in your desktop application

 If you want to make changes that require features of the Word desktop application, click Open in Word and continue editing.
 For example, you might want to add a table of contents or a bibliography whose entries update automatically.

 Note: Co-authoring in the Word desktop application requires Word 2010, Word 2013, or Microsoft Word for Mac 2011.

-If someone does save the document with features that aren’t supported by Word Online, you can still co-author, just not in Word Online anymore.
+If someone does save the document with features that aren’t supported by Word for the web, you can still co-author, just not in Word for the web anymore.
 If everyone in the group has Word 2010, Word 2013, or Word for Mac 2011, continue working together in Word (click Open in Word and continue editing).

-If someone in the group doesn’t have one of those versions of Word, you need to remove the unsupported features from the document so that everyone can continue to work together in Word Online.
+If someone in the group doesn’t have one of those versions of Word, you need to remove the unsupported features from the document so that everyone can continue to work together in Word for the web.
 Do the following:

 In the Word desktop application, remove the unsupported features.
 For details about what’s supported, see Differences between using a document in the browser and in Word.

 Save the document (press Ctrl+S in Windows, or ⌘+S on the Mac).

 If you used Word 2003, Word 2007, or Word for Mac 2008 12.2.9, close Word so that others can continue co-authoring the document in Word for the web.